Biplane fighter aces

 Flying Officers Alan Gatward, Jackson and Saunders departed for Amiriya to join Flight Lieutenant Steege and Flying Officers John Perrin and Alan Boyd for the collection of the first flight of Hurricanes.

-At 08:00 on 18 February, three Hurricanes piloted by Flight Lieutenant Steege (V6737), Flying Officer Saunders (V7770) and Flying Officer John Jackson (P5176) took off to carry out an offensive patrol over forward troops in the Agedabia – Agheila area.
-No enemy aircraft were encountered and the aircraft landed at Agedabia at 10:10.
+At 08:00 on 18 February, three Hurricanes piloted by Flight Lieutenant Steege (V6737), Flying Officer J. H. W. Saunders (V7770) and Flying Officer John Jackson (P5176) took off to carry out an offensive patrol over forward troops in the Agedabia – Agheila area.
+No enemy aircraft were encountered, and the aircraft landed at Agedabia at 10:10.

-At 14:40, they took off again to repeat the patrol and at approximately 16:10, whilst flying at 5000ft. near Marsa Brega, Flying Officer Jackson sighted a formation of a reportedly 10 or 12 Junker Ju 87s flying at approximately 1000ft.
-He dived to attack and the others quickly followed.
-The enemy aircraft dived to about 50ft and scattered in all directions.
+At 14:40, they took off again to repeat the patrol and at approximately 16:10, whilst flying at 1500m near Marsa Brega, Flying Officer Jackson sighted a formation of a reportedly 10 or 12 Junker Ju 87s flying at approximately 300m.
+He dived to attack, and the others quickly followed.
+The enemy aircraft dived to about 15m and scattered in all directions.
 Jackson attacked three aircraft in turn, the first two which he damaged, whilst the third crashed in flames.
-Flight Lieutenant Steege attacked four aircraft in turn, all of which he damaged, and the last of which he chased 15-20 miles to sea.
+Flight Lieutenant Steege attacked four aircraft in turn, all of which he damaged, and the last of which he chased 24-32 km out to sea.
 Flying Officer Saunders attacked two aircraft in turn and also damaged them.

 Meanwhile, Gordon and John had chased a couple each, and thought they each got at least one, though did not actually see them go in.
 We have claimed: me one certain, two possibles; Gordon – one damaged, one probable; and John Saunders the same as Gordon.
 Hope we can get them all confirmed.
 I was a bit ahead of Gordon and John and lost sight of them and returned to Agedabia and landed, refuelled, and re-armed.
 The other two returned direct to Benina.”

-Later reports received from Army sources confirmed that eight enemy aircraft had been shot down in this engagement – three each by Steege and Jackson and two by Saunders.
+Later reports received from Army sources confirmed that eight enemy aircraft had been shot down in this engagement – three each credited to Steege and Jackson and two by Saunders.

-Other sources states that British intercept of an Italian signal contained the information that nine Ju 87s had bombed the road 42 miles south of Agedabia, and were intercepted by Hurricanes.
-One Ju 87 was destroyed and two others failed to return; this probably means that they landed away from base, returning later.
+Other sources states that British intercept of an Italian signal contained the information that nine Ju 87s had bombed the road 68km south of Agedabia and were intercepted by Hurricanes.
+One Ju 87 was destroyed, and two others failed to return; this probably means that they landed away from base, returning later.

 Shortly after lunch on 3 April during the retreat at the end of the first Libyan Campaign, seven Hurricanes of 3 RAAF Squadron - now operating from a landing ground at Got es Sultan about 20 miles north-east of Benina, to where it had hurriedly withdrawn the previous night - accompanied by ‘B’ Flight of 73 Squadron, encountered eight Ju 87s of II./StG 2 about 15 miles south of Sceleidima, escorted by an equal number of Bf 110s of 7./ZG 26 led by the newly appointed Staffelkapitän, Hauptmann Georg Christl.
 The Stukas had been attacking British troops near Derna.